SCD is often promoted for people with inflammatory bowel diseases (IBD), but very few studies support its effectiveness.

 Over the last decade, the incidence of IBD

-While the SCD was introduced in the 1920s by gastroenterologist Sidney Haas, it was expanded and popularized in the 1980s with Elaine Gottschall’s book “Breaking the Vicious Cycle.”
+While SCD was introduced in the 1920s by gastroenterologist Sidney Haas, it was expanded and popularized in the 1980s with Elaine Gottschall’s book “Breaking the Vicious Cycle.”

 Though many carbs are prohibited, the SCD does permit carb sources that have single, unbound sugar molecules — or monosaccharides — as your digestive tract absorbs them more easily.

-In scientific terms, any food with disaccharides, oligosaccharides or polysaccharides will appear on the list of illegal foods.
+In scientific terms, any food with disaccharides, oligosaccharides, or polysaccharides will appear on the list of illegal foods.

 - Processed meats and meats with additives

 - Most dairy

 - Most processed sugar, artificial sweeteners, and sugar alcohols

 The general structure of SCD is very rigid and intended to be followed exactly as outlined in the guidebook — with little to no room for flexibility.

 While some people may reintroduce certain banned foods after symptoms subside, this will vary depending on your response to the diet.

 SCD-approved foods are collectively called “legal.”
 Most of the foods on this list are unprocessed, whole foods that don’t offer many complex carbs.